logo image

 1824 - Balmenach Distillery opened.

-1863 - the Railway reached Grantown leading to an increase in visitors and many Hotels built.
+1863 - the Railway reached Grantown leading to an increase in visitors with many Hotels built.

 The Railway also led to growth in the Town with Candle Making, Wool, and a Brewery.